 Caregiving is a job that is full of ups and downs.
-Many of us take on this role out of love and concern.
-But as care needs increase, the pressure ramps up and we are faced with difficult care decisions.
-Many of us promised in good faith, back when our loved ones were younger and healthier, that we would never put them in a nursing home.
+Many of us take on this role out of love and concern, but as care needs increase, the pressure ramps up and we are faced with increasingly difficult care decisions.
+One of the most heart wrenching choices a family caregiver must make is whether to place a loved one in a nursing home.

 Ditch the Guilt about Senior Care Decisions

-None of us knows the future.
-Our parents have visions of the crowded, smelly nursing homes that existed decades ago, before regulations were put in place to protect residents and employees.
+None of us knows what the future holds.
+Our parents cling to visions of the crowded, smelly nursing homes that existed decades ago, before regulations were put in place to protect residents and employees.
 The very idea of moving to a nursing home is unthinkable to them, but the truth is that these long-term care facilities have made leaps and bounds since most people last visited one—younger generations included.

 Placing a senior in a nursing home can feel like a monumental failure, but this isn’t the case.
-Adjusting your attitude can help you realize that you are actually fulfilling the underlying commitment you made to your love one.
+Adjusting your attitude can help you realize that you are actually fulfilling the underlying commitment you made to your loved one.
 When you boil it down, you vowed to ensure they receive the best possible care in a comfortable setting.
 If you have researched alternatives to placement and still decided that a nursing home is the only viable option, then ditch the guilt.
 You have done all you can.
 You have honored the spirit of your promise and are making a difficult decision to ensure your loved one is properly cared for.
-That’s what being a good caregiver is all about.
+That’s exactly what being a good caregiver is all about.

 Finding the Right Nursing Home Can Make the Decision Easier

-Long-term care facilities have improved over the decades, there are still some undesirable ones out there.
+Long-term care facilities have improved over the decades, but not all nursing homes are equal.
 So, learn about what to look for in a facility, its staff and the services it offers.
 Tour prospective providers a few times each, ideally before an immediate need arises.
 The more time you have to make a decision, the less stressful it will be and the more thoroughly you can vet these places.

-Caregiving Doesn’t End After Transitioning to a Nursing Home
+Caregiving Doesn’t End After Nursing Home Placement

-There are still some responsibilities to see to, like visits, laundry, shopping for personal care items, managing finances, etc. But the biggest change is that caregivers are no longer responsible for assisting with time-consuming activities of daily living (ADLs).
-Family members can actually enjoy spending time with their loved ones rather than focusing solely on meeting their needs.
+There are still responsibilities to see to, like visits, laundry, shopping for personal care items, managing finances, etc. But the biggest change is that caregivers are no longer responsible for assisting with time-consuming activities of daily living (ADLs) like bathing, dressing and toileting.
+Family members can actually enjoy spending quality time with their loved ones rather than focusing solely on meeting their needs.
 Visiting caregivers are less likely to be so worn out that they’re unpleasant to be around.